 The Earl’s Error

-UPDATE: The Earl’s Error is currently available in Print only.
-There’s been a change in publisher and will be available on all formats agains too.
+The Earl’s Error is under new management!
+Reedited and republished.
 In addition to the The Marquis’s Misstep and the contemporary novella 7th Son.
 And, lastly, The Viscount’s Vendetta now underway.

 All part of the Rebel Lords of London series.

 Lorelei Grey, the countess of Kimpton, carries her love for her husband hidden, deep within her heart.
 So when she learns he’s exiled her brother from England she is beyond devastated.
 Worse yet, what is she to do with the knowledge that he’s fathered his ex-mistress’s unborn child?
 Her only stipulation when they’d married was that he treat her with respect.

 Thorne Grey, the Earl of Kimpton, is in the unique position of desiring his adorable wife far more than usual in those of his station.
 But someone is spreading horrific untruths, and through his own lack of foresight, Thorne finds he can hardly defend himself.
 Her threat to leave throws him in a panic.
 What does he do?
 Offers her an exorbitant amount of money to stay.
 Now he has two weeks, and prays he’s bought enough time to locate her missing brother, and prove he’s not the scoundrel she believes him to be.